w3f/Grants-Program/applications/Web3Go.md

 2. **Data Board:**
-data board is the visualization result of data analysis created by analysts, which can display the analyzed and customized  information on the Polkadot ecosystem such as a token transaction or holders,  an NFT transfer, and history of the transaction, the statistics of a Defi protocol, or some special event like parachain auction, and governance.
+data board is the visualization result of data analysis created by analysts or community member, which can display the analyzed and customized  information on the Polkadot ecosystem such as a token transaction or holders,  an NFT transfer, and history of the transaction, the statistics of a Defi protocol, or some special event like parachain auction, and governance.

 3. **Contract on Substrate:**
-We're using smart contracts on the Substrate nodes to demand, publish, share and reward the data activities within Web3Go.
+We will use smart contracts on the Substrate nodes to demand, publish, share and reward the data activities within Web3Go.
 There are primarily two kinds of players involved in the smart contract: data demander, who has a need of professional, visualized results of data analysis regarding events that happened on the blockchain.
 Data demanders will publish the needs through the contract with bounty to incentive whoever fulfill these needs; on the other hand, data analyst, who has professional knowledge and skills can take on data tasks, or they can publish and share any data board they have created to the community in a paid or free manner.
 This smart contract will incentive more people to contribute to the data activities in the ecosystem since those who create more valuable data boards will gain a higher reputation.